myabc/myabc.github.com/_posts/2009-11-18-getting-started-with-datamapper-merb-on-jruby.markdown

     jruby -S rake db:automigrate

-And run the application with *ONE* of the following commands:
+And run the application with *one* of the following commands:

     jruby -S merb
     glassfish